Skip to content

 You need to ensure that the DPA includes a clear limit on the retention period.

-Shopify allows you to review permissions you gave earlier and revoke them if need be in two simple steps.
+Shopify allows you to review permissions you gave earlier and potentially revoke them in two simple steps.

 To review the previous permissions you provide: